lmakoti/jeafreezy/README.md

 Well,I can be John Snow to some programming languages,frameworks,libraries etc,but I know they exist and I'm happy to pick them up when the need arises.
 For now, I'm all over RS & GIS(my major), Python(GIS Analysis, Django etc) and Javascript(React + WebGIS).
 I'll continue to deepen my knowledge by working on projects with those technologies.
 However, I consider myself a forever learner, so I'm super happy to try out new techologies!😄

 Finally, I'm looking to collaborate on high-impact projects that solve pressing problems using data and technology.
+Kindly reach out here:jolaiyaemmanuel@gmail.com or [https://twitter.com/jeafreezy](@jeafreezy)

 Cheers!